gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

     ]
     }

-Notice that gender and full_name are nullable since they are not part of our initial data and we are going to populate them later.
-We are also using aliases
+Notice that *gender* and *full_name* are nullable since they are not part of our initial data and we are going to populate them later.

 We're not going to look at the configuration of every processor, but here is a brief description of what each processor is doing: